-Wildlife show and tell Class 1422J by 7-12 yr old member Class 1422S by 13 and older member
+County Class only Wildlife show and tell Class 1432J by 7-12 yr old member Class 1432S by 13 and older member wood, using tools.
+Learn to create and read plans to build projects for the farm, shop, household or other areas.

-Department 29 Woodworking
+Department 38 Woodworking